Active Directory / LDAP User Sync

 The AD/LDAP auto-discovery tool performs one-way synchronization of your Active Directory (AD) and Lightweight Directory Access Protocol (LDAP) domain users to Device42.

-You can add AD/LDAP users to Device42 as regular end users or administrators.
-To keep your Device42 users up to date with your directory, it's a good idea to schedule your AD/LDAP syncs using the Device42 scheduling option.
+Add AD/LDAP users as regular end users or administrators.
+Schedule regular syncs to keep users up to date with your directory.

-Changes to user accounts made in Device42 will not be sent to the AD/LDAP as the sync is one-way; from AD/LDAP to Device42 only.
+Changes to user accounts made in Device42 will not be sent to AD/LDAP.
+The sync is one-way from AD/LDAP to Device42.

 Before you create and run your AD/LDAP discovery jobs, configure the Active Directory Settings in Device42.
 These settings control authentication to AD, the servers to authenticate against, base DNs, and how to add discovered users to Device42.